Categories: Latest News

-A little more than a month after Karnataka faced severe problems when the transport unions went on strike, life in
+A little more than a month after Karnataka faced severe problems when the transport unions went on strike, life in the state is set to be severely affected again on Sept.
+2. A nation-wide strike will be observed on Friday by trade unions who are demanding higher minimum wage, among other things, than what the 7th pay commission offers.

 The Bengaluru Metropolitan Transport Corporation (BMTC), Karnataka State Road Transport Corporation (KSRTC), North Eastern Karnataka Road Transport Corporation (NEKRTC) and North Western Karnataka Road Transport Corporation (NWKRTC) have extended support to the 12-hour strike, which has been called by All India Trade Unions Congress (AITUC) and Centre of Indian Trade Unions (CITU).